bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 Notice how the short-style `form_for` invocation is conveniently the same, regardless of the record being new or existing.
 Record identification is smart enough to figure out if the record is new by asking `record.new_record?`.
 It also selects the correct path to submit to and the name based on the class of the object.

-Rails will also automatically set the `class` and `id` of the form appropriately: a form creating an article would have `id` and `class` `new_article`.
+Quails will also automatically set the `class` and `id` of the form appropriately: a form creating an article would have `id` and `class` `new_article`.
 If you were editing the article with id 23, the `class` would be set to `edit_article` and the id to `edit_article_23`.
 These attributes will be omitted for brevity in the rest of this guide.

 WARNING: When you're using STI (single-table inheritance) with your models, you can't rely on record identification on a subclass if only their parent class is declared a resource.
 You will have to specify the model name, `:url`, and `:method` explicitly.